lennardschober/ml-projects/CaptchaSolver/README.md

 # CAPTCHA Solver
 A machine learning model designed to solve CAPTCHAs.
-This project uses Convolutional Neural Networks (CNNs) and Global Attention to recognize and decode CAPTCHAs with high accuracy (>97%).
+This project uses convolutional neural networks (CNNs) and global attention to recognize and decode CAPTCHAs with high accuracy (>97%).

 ## Features
 - CAPTCHA Recognition: Accurately predicts characters from CAPTCHA images.